Bappy1988/mdl-color-picker/README.md

 to get a full red color. all colors support this.

 there are 2 special colors; `colors.black` and `colors.white` which support **no weights**. these can only referenced without a weight. use `colors.grey` or `colors.blueGrey` for that.

+## why?
+what's the point of this module? simply that intellisense type hinting in an ide with eslint enabled should mean that when you type `colors.` into the IDE, you'll get a list of colors that you can use without having to constantly cross-reference a list of mdl colors.